 There’s no getting around it, this is one of London’s most well-off neighbourhoods and it has all the trappings to go with it: chic cafes, boutique shops, quaint pubs and elegant restaurants – hell, there’s even a royal palace (that’s Kensington Palace) thrown into the mix.

-Exploring Kensington is a must, whether you’re a born-and-bred Londoner like me, or just visiting for a couple of days.
-Don’t miss these rather brilliant things to do in Kensington when you do.
+Exploring Kensington is a must, whether you’ve got your roots thoroughly in the capital, or just visiting for a couple of days.
+Don’t miss these rather brilliant things to do in Kensington when you’re here.

 Cool Things to do in Kensington

 You could spend weeks discovering the treasure trove that is Kensington, but if you’re short on time, our top three picks would be Kensington Palace, The Churchill Arms and The V&A Museum.
 That said, this bumper list will give you lots of inspiration.

 Visit Kensington Palace